Ezequiel Duran Preview, Player Props: Rangers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.05 team ERA ranks 12th across all MLB pitching staffs.
+- The Brewers' 4.02 team ERA ranks 12th among all league pitching staffs.

-- Brewers pitchers combine to rank 24th in baseball in home runs allowed (155 total, 1.3 per game).
+- The Brewers rank 22nd in baseball in home runs surrendered (155 total, 1.3 per game).

-- Peralta aims for his 10th win when he makes the start for the Brewers, his 24th of the season.
-He is 9-8 with a 4.01 ERA and 157 strikeouts in 128 2/3 innings pitched.
+- Houser gets the start for the Brewers, his 16th of the season.
+He is 4-4 with a 4.43 ERA and 68 strikeouts through 83 1/3 innings pitched.

-- The righty's most recent appearance was on Sunday against the Chicago White Sox, when he went six scoreless innings while allowing four hits.
+- His last time out came on Wednesday against the Los Angeles Dodgers, when the right-hander threw 5 1/3 innings, surrendering three earned runs while giving up five hits.

+- In 17 games this season, the 30-year-old has put up an ERA of 4.43, with 7.3 strikeouts per nine innings.
+Opponents are batting .285 against him.

 © 2023 Data Skrive.
 All rights reserved.